hlascelles/karina_personal_website/_posts/travel/2020-04-04-london-parts.md

 * Exchange Square for a great view of Liverpool Street Station, Aldgate Square has a great fountain, Finsbury Circus Garden has pretty buildings around it.

 **Food:**
-* Coffee: Lift Coffee, Snoozzze Coffee, Kiss the Hippo, Commons at Old Street Works, Origin Coffee (Charlotte Road), High Grade Coffee (no toilet), Colonna & Small's (also see their printed Freezer Reserve menu).
+* Coffee: Lift Coffee, Snoozzze Coffee, Commons at Old Street Works, Origin Coffee (Charlotte Road), High Grade Coffee (no toilet), Colonna & Small's (also see their printed Freezer Reserve menu).
 * Spitalfields area is becoming a vegan destination: Bubala (vegan or vegetarian tasting menu, I've been many times and it never disappoints, and they have other locations too), Tofu Vegan (several locations), etc.
 * Nest - great tasting menu with a focus on seasonal and local.
 They no longer offer vegetarian menu.
 * Sen Viet Vegan Restaurant - vegan Vietnamese food.